-I have presented a fairly doom and gloom picture of the working conditions of content creators in the nascent influencer industry, but what can be done to improve their situation?
-With contracts and brand rates kept as closely guarded secrets and a widespread celebration of the entrepreneurial self-starter, this industry appears to be the logical conclusion of McRobbie's "labor reform by stealth" (2016, p.
+I have presented a fairly doom-and-gloom picture of the working conditions of content creators in the nascent influencer industry, but what can be done to improve their situation?
+With contracts and brand rates kept as closely guarded secrets and a widespread celebration of the entrepreneurial self-starter, this industry appears to be the logical conclusion of McRobbie's (2016) "labor reform by stealth" (p.
 59), without a sense of civic consciousness or collectivism.
-But there are rumblings that things may be changing, with a number of grass-roots organizations rising to the challenge of advocating on behalf of and formalizing labor conditions for content creators.
+But there are rumblings that things may be changing, with several grassroots organizations rising to the challenge of advocating on behalf of and formalizing labor conditions for content creators.

-In 2019, the YouTubers Union in Germany joined forces with IG Metall, Europe's largest industrial union, to launch the FairTube campaign to improve communication, fairness and transparency for creators, an organization that I acted as a consultant for.
-More recently in June 2020, The Creator Union was launched in the UK and the American Influencer Council in the USA.
+In 2019, the YouTubers Union in Germany joined forces with IG Metall, Europe's largest industrial union, to launch the FairTube campaign to improve communication, fairness, and transparency for creators, an organization that I acted as a consultant for.
+More recently, in June 2020, the Creator Union was launched in the United Kingdom and the American Influencer Council in the United States.
 Perhaps the most successful attempt so far has been the Internet Creators Guild (ICG), founded in 2016 by online royalty Hank Green, who also founded VidCon.
-With a number of high-profile content creators and industry professionals on its board, the ICG crucially had the ear of YouTube.
-As their Executive Director Anthony D'Angelo told me in an interview in June 2018, the guild would host creator roundtables at the YouTube Space in LA, where they would take a dozen or so creators to "speak their minds" with the platform.
+With several high-profile content creators and industry professionals on its board, the ICG crucially had the ear of YouTube.
+As their executive director, Anthony D'Angelo told me in an interview in June 2018 that the guild would host creator roundtables at the YouTube Space in Los Angeles, where they would take a dozen or so creators to "speak their minds" with the platform.

-Nonetheless, the ICG closed down in 2019 due to a number of issues, including an unsustainable financial model and a lack of support from elite full-time creators with "little incentive to collectively look after the little guys" (Stokel-Walker, 2019).
-In this industry, the withdrawal of labor is also an ineffective bargaining tool, with so many others waiting in the wings to fill the gaps, and platforms are resistant to efforts to organize creator labor.
+Nonetheless, the ICG closed down in 2019 because of several issues, including an unsustainable financial model and a lack of support from elite full-time creators with "little incentive to collectively look after the little guys" (Stokel-Walker, 2019, para.
+6).
+In this industry, the withdrawal of labor is also an ineffective bargaining tool, with so many other content creators waiting in the wings to fill the gaps, and platforms are resistant to efforts to organize creator labor.
 Despite the backing of IG Metall, YouTube still does not recognize the YouTubers Union.
 Quoted in The Guardian, founder Jörg Sprave explained that employment law needs to change to recognize the new category of workers who earn income from, but are not employed by, these tech giant platforms, citing California's Assembly bill 5 (AB5) as an example, which extended employee status to gig workers such as Uber drivers in 2019 (Tait, 2020).
-However, Niebler and Kern explain that the combination of organizational, technological and geographical fragmentations makes it particularly complex for collective action or regulation to occur effectively amongst platformized creative workers (2020, p.
+However, Niebler and Kern (2020) argue that the combination of organizational, technological, and geographical fragmentations makes it particularly complex for collective action or regulation to occur effectively among platformized creative workers (p.
 5).
-The difficulties are clear in an industry with millions of creators working in fragmented multi-platform environments across geographically dispersed countries, each with its own legal framework.
+The difficulties are clear in an industry with millions of creators working in complex multiplatform environments across geographically dispersed countries, each with its own legal framework.

-It is clear that there is a long way to go in terms of reducing the precarity of platformized creative workers, but I share O'Meara's optimistic outlook that in this industry those who "prioritize fellowship with other similarly positioned workers over competitive individualism are heartening and worth continued attention" (2019, p.
+There is a long way to go in terms of reducing the precarity of platformized creative workers, but I share O'Meara's (2019) optimistic outlook that in this industry, those who "prioritize fellowship with other similarly positioned workers over competitive individualism are heartening and worth continued attention" (p.
 9).
 It is indeed heartening that these sorts of collective organization seem to be picking up momentum, even if platforms such as YouTube do not recognize them fully yet.
 As interest in conversations around the regulation of tech giants increases, it seems inevitable that sooner or later the question of labor rights for this new category of platformized creative workers will be addressed on a more serious institutional and legal level.